-CRIM 442 Terrorism F odd (3 SH)
+CRIM 442 Terrorism

 Provides a theoretical and conceptual framework that enables your students to understand how terrorism arises and how it functions.
 The most sophisticated theories by the best terrorist analysts in the world are presented.
 The focus is on the domestic and international threat of terrorism and the basic security issues surrounding terrorism today.
 Prerequisite: CRIM 202.